Colon Cancer – What do you not know?

 Many people with colon cancer experience no symptoms in the early stages of the disease.
 When symptoms appear, they’ll likely vary, depending on the cancer’s size and location in your large intestine.

-• Age: More than 90% of people are diagnosed with colorectal cancer after age 50.
+• Older age.
+More than 90% of people are diagnosed with colorectal cancer after age 50.
 Colon cancer can occur in younger people, but it occurs much less frequently.

 • Family history of colorectal cancer (especially parents or siblings).
 If more than one family member has colon cancer or rectal cancer, your risk is even greater.